Concept of matter

 States of matter

 Any chemical substance we study exists in any of the three forms (or physical states).
-The three different states of matter are
+The three different states of matter are1. solid state

 2. liquid state and